Procedural Fairness in Multi-Agent Bandits: Procedural Fairness in Multi-Agent Multi-Armed Bandits

-Procedural fairness is the principle that each agent should have equal influence over how probabilities are distributed across the arms.
-Inspired by broader theories of justice (e.g., Rawls), this paper provides the first formalization of procedural fairness in the multi-agent bandit setting.
-Procedural fairness is particularly relevant in contexts where the legitimacy of the decision process is as important as the outcomes it produces.
-We formalize this notion of procedural fairness as follows:
+Procedural fairness distinguishes representation from outcome quality.
+Outcome-based objectives (like Nash welfare or utilitarianism) can yield high expected utility for an agent without ever selecting their top choice.
+Consider two children ranking car seats: front, back-right, then back-left.
+If one child always gets back-right while the other alternates between front and back-left, an outcome-based metric may be satisfied, yet only one child ever receives the front seat.
+The first child is compensated with a good second choice, but lacks equal representation.
+Favourable lower-ranked outcomes may compensate for utility, but cannot substitute for equal influence over decisions.

+We therefore model influence as equal and non-transferable.
+For $N$ agents, equal influence requires partitioning the policy mass into $N$ equal $1/N$ shares, with each agent's share assigned exclusively to their favourite arms.
+This design choice mirrors the single non-transferable vote, where each voter's support is non-transferable and counts only toward their top choice.
+While traditional models might suggest agents redirect their shares toward a mutually acceptable non-favourite arm to boost expected rewards, procedural fairness denies that such compromises are equivalent.
+Utility, $U_i(P)$, measures outcome value, not the intrinsic value of having preferences represented.
+Consequently, any inefficiency arising from preserving representation is not a defect, but a direct result of treating procedural legitimacy as an objective in its own right.

+While procedural fairness in MA-MABs can be implemented via mechanisms like random dictatorship \citep{gibbard77}, we focus on learning a specific probability distribution over arms.
+Here, equal voice is instantiated at the policy level: rather than selecting agents directly, a policy is procedurally fair if its arm-selection probabilities can be decomposed into equal, preference-consistent agent shares.
+Specifically:

-\begin{definition}[Procedural Fairness] Let $P = (p_1, p_2, .., p_k)$ be a policy and let $p_i=\sum_{k} p_{i,k}$ be the probability mass allocated by agent $i$ across all of the arms.
-A policy $P$ is procedurally fair if it satisfies the following conditions:
+\begin{definition}[Procedural Fairness in MA-MABs] Let \(P\) be a policy, and \(y_{i,k}\geq 0\) denote the probability mass that agent \(i\) contributes to arm \(k\).
+A policy $P$ is procedurally fair if the probability distribution can be attributed to agents according to the following conditions: